Mistral-war2ru/War2Mod/README.md

 War2Mod open source version

-can be compiled with MinGW GCC compiler (i used gcc 10.2.0) or you can put those files to Microsoft Visual Studio and compile there (i used MVS 2019 and project was set with 144_xp build tools)
+can be compiled with MinGW GCC compiler (i used gcc 10.2.0) or you can put those files to Microsoft Visual Studio 2013 and compile with 120_xp build tools

 This files itself is just template.
 You must fill empty victory conditions functions in w2p.cpp before compiling.